Tag: cybersecurity

 response = session.get("http://httpbin.org/ip")

-print("Tor IP:", response.text)
+print("Tor IP:", response.json())

 Step 1: Install the stem Library

-Install stem using pip:
+Install the stem library using pip:

 pip install stem

-Step 2: Connect to the Tor Controller
+Step 2: Configure the Tor Control Port

 from stem.control import Controller